 Not sold yet?
 Here’s another bonus.
-All new models of ductless mini-splits not only provide cooling in the summer, but the also provide heating in the winter.
-This is a nice little feature, whether you decide to use it as a main source of heat, to supplement your existing heating system, or as an emergency back up in case your primary source of heat fails.
+All new models of ductless mini-splits not only provide cooling in the summer, but they also provide heating in the winter.
+This is a nice little feature, whether you decide to use it as a main source of heat, to supplement your existing heating system, or as an emergency backup in case your primary source of heat fails.

 We service and install many makes and models of ductless mini-splits, such as Fujitsu, Mitsubishi, Daiken, and LG. –and we always give out free estimates.